pasemes/pasemes.github.io/_posts/92017-04-29-what-is-evidence&dash;based-practice.md

 The notion of EBP dates from the beginning of the 1990s in the Medicine discipline.
 In 1990, Dr. Gordon Guyatt introduced a new concept called "Scientific Medicine" to describe a new method of teaching medicine at the bedside, using the critical appraisal techniques from Dr. David Sackett.
 One year later the term "Evidence-Based Medicine" (EBM) was coined in the ACP Journal Club Editorial[^2].
 The basic idea of EBM is to bring more certainty to clinical decision making.
 Before EBM, "clinical practice was historically viewed as the 'art of medicine.'
 Expert opinion, experience, and authoritarian judgment were the foundation for decision making.
 The use of scientific methodology, as in biomedical research, and statistical analysis, as in epidemiology, were rare in the world of medicine."[^3] Looks familiar, eh?

-> The basic idea of the Evidence-Based Medicine is to bring more certainty to clinical decision making.
+> In the case of Medicine, the basic idea of the EBP is to bring more certainty to clinical decision making.

 Since its proposal, EBM received huge attention.
 The term was then generalized from EBM to EBP.
 And several fields have adopted EBP aiming at improving its decision-making process such as Administration, Nursing, Marketing, and, of course, Software Engineering.
 In our case, EBP was brought in 2004 by Barbara Kitchenham and her colleagues in the International Conference on Software Engineering[^4].
 Still, even though this was the first mention of EBP in Software Engineering, which was then denominated Evidence-Based Sofware Engineering (EBSE), the field promotes the evidence (through experimentation) since 1978.
 The general research topic under which experimentation and evidence are investigated is called Empirical Software Engineering.

 # Evidence-Based Software Engineering (in the view of researchers)

 Ok, so now that you know the origin of EBP and what it is about, it is time to understand how EBP can help our field to get out of the fashion-oriented industry to a real engineering field.
+Before presenting my view about how EBP should be in software engineering, I'll present it "as is" (in the view of researchers).

 The EBP is about asking the right question (to search for the evidence available).
 Thus, instead of look for the "hype of the moment", EBP should enable us to seek for the reasons to believe that a software development technology will provide the support we expect from it.
 Based on the definition from Medicine, the EBSE is defined as follows[^4]:

-> To provide the means by which current best evidence from research can be integrated with practical experience and human values in the decision making process regarding the development and maintenance of software.
+> To provide the means by which current best evidence from research can be integrated with practical experience and human values in the decision-making process regarding the development and maintenance of software.

 Theoretically, researchers from Empirical Software Engineering operationalize ESBE in five steps[^5]: